Boyne Island, Queensland

 BSL has expanded significantly since the smelter opened in 1982.
 A series of multimillion dollar investments increased its capacity from 210,000 tonnes of aluminium per year to today’s capacity of more than 500,000 tonnes of aluminium a year.

-At BSL our contribution to the broader Gladstone community is through Rio Tinto Here for Gladstone which is funded by Rio Tinto Yarwun, Boyne Smelters Limited and Queensland Alumina Limited (QAL).
-It is governed by a board made up of community and business leaders.
+At BSL our contribution to the broader Gladstone community is through Here for Gladstone, which is supported by Rio Tinto Yarwun, Boyne Smelters Limited and QAL.
+Here For Gladstone's formal programmes are governed by a board made up of community and business leaders.

-Since its establishment in 2002, Rio Tinto Here for Gladstone has invested A$6.35 million into the Gladstone community across a wide range of projects to improve the health, livelihood and welfare of the Gladstone community.
+Since we started with our formal programmes in 2002, Here for Gladstone has invested A$6.35 million into the Gladstone community across a wide range of projects to improve the health, livelihood and welfare of the Gladstone community.

 For example, feedback showed the Gladstone community are concerned about economic development and diversification.
-So, in consultation with the community, we launched the Here for Business programme in 2016 that provides free business coaching and interest-free micro-finance loans to new or expanding businesses.
-There have been 25 businesses participating in the programme with 32 local jobs created.
+So, in consultation with the community, we launched the Here for Business programme in late 2017 that provides free business coaching and interest-free micro-finance loans to new or expanding businesses.
+There have been 23 businesses participating in the programme with 74 local jobs created.

 At BSL we are fortunate to be able to work with Education Queensland and support an onsite learning centre (Education Queensland and Industry Partnership Business, Industry and Tourism skills centre) that helps students gain work experience to complete their studies.